cyberark/conjur-openapi-spec/CONTRIBUTING.md

 `bin/parse_changelog`
 * Parses the changelog and makes sure it is up to date with [keep a changelog](https://keepachangelog.com/en/1.0.0/) standards

+`bin/dap_test`
+* Used to run the integration tests against a DAP instance
+* You will need to have access to the Cyberark Docker registry in order to pull the DAP images

 ## Integration Tests

 Run the current suite of integration tests using the script: